-(a) Medical direction for advance life support may be given by ED Physicians, physician assistants, nurse practitioners, or a MICN.
+- (a) Medical direction for advance life support may be given by ED Physicians, physician assistants, nurse practitioners.
 Personnel must personally speak to one of these individuals on either the radio or telephone.
-It is not permissible, according to the Board of Medical Examiners, for orders to be relayed on the radio/telephone.
-You must speak to the physician, PA, NP, or MICN.
-There are no exceptions.
+It is not permissible, according to the North Carolina Medical Board, for orders to be relayed on the radio/telephone.
+You must speak to the physician, PA, or NP.
+There are no exceptions. - (b) Personnel transporting patients between facilities may accept orders from transferring or receiving hospital.
+Personnel must establish and maintain radio or telephone communications with the hospital issuing the orders.

-- (b) No medical orders may be taken from a RN, under any circumstances. - (c) Personnel transporting patients between facilities may accept orders from sponsor hospitals other than their own sponsor hospital provided that: - (d) The care level of the advanced life support issued is consistent with the hospital's approved level of sponsorship. - (e) The patient is transported to the hospital issuing the orders. - (f) Personnel must establish and maintain radio or telephone communications with the hospital issuing the orders. - (g) When there is a physician licensed to practice medicine present at the scene of a medical or traumatic emergency, and that physician chooses to assume medical responsibility for the patient, personnel at the scene shall: - (h) Require and allow that physician to contact sponsor hospital and the physician who receives the call at the local hospital shall make the decision as to whether or not the physician on the scene is to be allowed to take charge of the patient and give orders. - (i) If the physician on the scene is allowed to take charge, permit that physician's orders to take precedence over other procedures or protocol normally utilized within the Davidson County ALS Protocols. - (j) Follow the order of the physician within the limits of the personnel's scope of practice.
+- (c) When there is a physician licensed to practice medicine present at the scene of a medical or traumatic emergency, and that physician chooses to assume medical responsibility for the patient, personnel at the scene shall: - i.
+Require and allow that physician to contact sponsor hospital and the physician who receives the call at the local hospital shall make the decision as to whether or not the physician on the scene is to be allowed to take charge of the patient and give orders. - ii.
+If the physician on the scene is allowed to take charge, permit that physician's orders to take precedence over other procedures or protocol normally utilized within the Davidson County ALS Protocols. - iii.
+Follow the order of the physician within the limits of the personnel's scope of practice.
 (Review Section 17; Presence of a Licensed Physician)

 Section 15.
-Inter-facility Transfers

-Inter-facility Ground Transport Policy
+Inter-Facility Ground Transport Policy

+Inter-Facility Transport Policy